edlanglois/pkgbuilds/README.md

-# pkgbuilds
+# PKGBUILDS
-A collection of PKGBUILDS for the Arch User Repository
+A collection of PKGBUILDS for the [Arch User Repository](https://aur.archlinux.org/)